Embracing life is accepting all things as they are, enthusiastically and with open arms. It is a way of approaching life, an attitude.

 Music: Composers, artists, and major works

-As in his Ninth Symphony, Mahler explored the themes of loss and grieving in his Symphony No. 1 in C major, “Titan” (1888).
+As in his Ninth Symphony, Gustav Mahler explored the themes of loss and grieving in his Symphony No. 1 in C major, “Titan” (1888) (approx. 49-57’).
 In his youth, he was passionately in love with a beautiful young woman, Johanna Richter.
 He continued to mourn the loss of that relationship for several years, including the time when he composed his first symphony.
 “The Titan of the title relates to an 1800-1803 novel of the same name by Jean Paul, which narrates a convoluted tale (in four volumes) of a man who must discover his hidden past, find his ideal bride, and assume the throne of a small German principality.”
 The first four movements evoke that turmoil but unlike his Ninth Symphony, his First reflects his youthful optimism, ending in transformation and triumph after he accepts his situation.
 “He . . . goes all the way back to the music with which the symphony began and gathers strength for a second assault that does indeed open the doors to a heroic ending and to its celebration in a hymn in which the horns, now on their feet, are instructed to drown out the rest of the orchestra, 'even the trumpets.'”
-Great performances have been conducted by Bernstein in 1988, Kubelik in 1968, Kubelik in 1979, Nézet-Séguin in 2019, Solti in 1964, Horenstein in 1969, Walter in 1954, Walter in 1961, Barbirolli in 1957, Chailly in 1996 and Boulez in 1998.
+Great performances have been conducted by Walter in 1954, Barbirolli in 1957, Walter in 1961, Solti in 1964, Kubelik in 1968, Horenstein in 1969, Kubelik in 1979, Bernstein in 1988, Chailly in 1996, Boulez in 1998, Nézet-Séguin in 2019, and Bychkov in 2023.

-Brahms, Symphony No. 3 in F Major, Op.
-90 (1883): Brahms, who never married may have been expressing his feelings about that in this symphony, which he described as “free but happy” – not free and happy.
-This was in “defiant response to Joseph Joachim’s Frei aber einsam ('Free but lonely')”.
+Johannes Brahms, Symphony No. 3 in F Major, Op.
+90 (1883) (approx. 30-39’): Brahms, who never married, may have been expressing his feelings about that in this symphony, which he described as “free but happy” – not free and happy.
+This was in “defiant response to Joseph Joachim’s Frei aber einsam ('Free but lonely minutes)”.
 Brahms had been in love with Clara Schuman, and may never have resolved those feelings.
 A “defining characteristic is the prevalence of rhythmic instability, first heard in the opening theme with its ambiguity between duple and triple meter.
 The second movement has the character of a wind serenade with an austere second theme that returns again in the last movement.
 Clara Schumann described the delicately melancholy third movement as ‘a pearl, but it is a grey one dipped in a tear of woe.’
 The unsettled turbulence of the last movement is resolved in the coda, with the return to F major and the gentle echo of the end of the first movement.”
 The symphony ends like this: “After a reticent recollection of the call-and-response, a passage heard half an hour earlier emerges from the veil.
 In its first appearance it was headstrong and defiant.
 Now it is mellow and restrained.
 It is the main theme of the opening movement, transformed by time and experience from a shout into a whisper: calm, reassuring, complete.”
-Top performances were conducted by Krauss in 1930, Weingartner in 1938, Furtwängler in 1949, Szell in 1951, Furtwängler in 1954, Klemperer in 1957, Reiner in 1957, Barbirolli in 1967, Boult in 1970, Sanderling in 1972, Abbado in 1989, Alsop in 2005, Fischer in 2021 and Blomstedt in 2022.
+Great recorded performances were conducted by Krauss in 1930, Weingartner in 1938, Furtwängler in 1949, Szell in 1951, Furtwängler in 1954, Klemperer in 1957, Reiner in 1957, Barbirolli in 1967, Boult in 1970, Sanderling in 1972, Abbado in 1989, Alsop in 2005, Fischer in 2021, Blomstedt in 2022, and Nézet-Séguin in 2024.

 Malian multi-instrumentalist Baba Sissoko’s playing, particularly on his later albums, evokes joy and gratefulness: